Status of this Document

 }

 Properties shared across all Entity Change Activity types are described here.
-If a specific activity type handles a property differently, it will be described with that activity type in section Types of Change.
+Specific activity types relevant to Entity Metadata Management are described in the Types of Change section.

 Reference: summary property definition